Skip to Content

 Description:

-The Richmond Hill Centre for Performing Arts is a 600-seat cultural facility on Yonge Street in the heart of Richmond Hill’s downtown core.
+The Richmond Hill Centre for the Performing Arts is a 600-seat cultural facility on Yonge Street in the heart of Richmond Hill’s downtown core.
 Experience a wealth of top Canadian and international artists, and sensational live performances in this state-of-the-art performing arts venue.

-• 4 - Major Mackenzie
+• Route 4 - Major Mackenzie

-• 25 - Major Mackenzie
+• Route 25 - Major Mackenzie

-• 83A - Trench
+• Route 83A - Trench

-• 99 - Yonge
+• Route 99 - Yonge

 • Viva blue